Teradata/stacki-wiki/wiki/Interacting/Stacki-Rest.md

 tools are made available.

-The complete list of stacki commands that manipulate access to the ReST API are available here - [ReST API Command Line](restapi-cmd)
+The complete list of stacki commands that manipulate access to the ReST API are available in the [CLI Reference](stacki-CLI-documentation)

 1. To add a user to the API, run